crystalma22/cnnthesis/chatgpt_prompts/CHATGPT_PROMPT_FOR_CONCLUSION.md

 - Behavioral finance insights

 **Example:**
 > "More broadly, this thesis contributes to the growing intersection of machine learning and behavioral finance.
-By demonstrating that CNNs trained on visual data can predict returns around macro events, we provide evidence that behavioral biases create detectable patterns even in modern, electronically-traded markets.
+By demonstrating that CNNs trained on visual data can predict returns around macro events, I provide evidence that behavioral biases create detectable patterns even in modern, electronically-traded markets.
 The concentration in small caps and the time profile of effects (strengthening over weeks) suggest these patterns reflect limited investor attention rather than computational constraints, as information processing has become nearly instantaneous."

 ---